The Best Books for Women in Their 30s

 But when Lydia’s body is found in the local lake, the delicate balancing act that has been keeping the Lee family together is destroyed, tumbling them into chaos.
 A profoundly moving story of family, secrets, and longing, Everything I Never Told You is both a gripping page-turner and a sensitive family portrait, uncovering the ways in which mothers and daughters, fathers and sons, and husbands and wives struggle, all their lives, to understand one another.

 I probably shouldn't review this book.
 Five years ago I lost a child.
-Two years ago I lost my husband, in March I lost my daughter in law.
-So for me, this was not time to read a book about a tragic death.
-It does remind you, as I remind myself daily, that you must tell the family you love them, do something nice for someone you hardly know, say all you need to say before you lose them because those moments won't come back for even one minute.
+Two years ago I lost my husband, and in March I lost my daughter-in-law.
+So for me, this was not the time to read a book about a tragic death.
+It does remind you, as I remind myself daily, that you must tell the family you love them, do something nice for someone you hardly know, and say all you need to say before you lose them because those moments won't come back for even one minute.
 There are no "second chances" even if you think you can wait another day.
-I finished the book last night crying - because I know, there are things that you should say today, now, and not leave it untold.
+I finished the book last night crying - because I know, there are things that you should say today, now, and not leave untold.

 The family dynamics were amazing as it is for so many families.
 All that matters is love.
 Not what other people think doesn't live in your world.
 Go do, do it now.—Marsha Carpenter